 |

-Garfield plays Nick Robey, a petty thief who botches a robbery, leaving behind his wounded partner Al (Norman Lloyd) and escapings with over $10,000.
+Garfield plays Nick Robey, a petty thief who botches a robbery, leaving behind his wounded partner Al (Norman Lloyd), and then escaping with over $10,000.

-He meets innocent bakery worker Peg Dobbs (Shelley Winters) at a swimming pool, and when she takes Nick to her family’s apartment, he decides to take the family hostage until he can escape.
+He meets an innocent bakery worker, Peg Dobbs (Shelley Winters), at a swimming pool, and he offers to take her home.
+After some small talk and awkward dancing, his mood darkens and he decides to take the family hostage until he can escape.

 During the film’s initial run, director John Berry and writers Dalton Trumbo and Hugo Butler were uncredited due to their being blacklisting in Hollywood during the Red Scare.